johnretsas/photowall-react/README.md

+A simple photo gallery app using React with Redux.
+You can add pictures, delete them and make comments.

+Only front-end is implemented currently.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>